mazeyqian/asiatz/README.md

 # asiatz

-**asiatz** is a Golang library for converting timezones and other utilities.
+**asiatz** is a Go package for converting timezones and other utilities.
 It provides functions to convert various time zones to UTC time.

 ## Installation

-To use the asiatz library in your Golang project, you can import it using the following command:
+To use the asiatz package in your Go project, you can import it using the following command:

 ```
 go get github.com/mazeyqian/asiatz